Ingredient

 The Immune & Metabolic Essential

-A highly bioavailable form of zinc, bound to the amino acid methionine, designed to optimise absorption and utilisation in the body.
+A highly bioavailable form of zinc, chelated with L-methionine, designed to optimise absorption and utilisation.
+Supports over 300 enzymatic reactions.

 Zinc Methionine provides a stable, chelated form of zinc that the body can absorb more efficiently than standard zinc salts.
-Zinc is an essential trace mineral required for more than 300 enzymatic reactions, supporting immunity, hormone regulation, metabolic function, and cellular processes.
+Zinc is essential for more than 300 enzymatic reactions, supporting immunity, hormone regulation, metabolic function, and cellular processes.

-• Improved immune system and reduced inflammatory markers (e.g. C-reactive protein and TNF-ɑ)
+• Improved immune system and reduced inflammatory markers (C-reactive protein and TNF-ɑ)

-• Improvements in several skin conditions (e.g. atopic dermatitis, acne) and hair quality
+• Improvements in skin conditions (atopic dermatitis, acne) and hair quality

-• Decrease in body fat and in improved insulin sensitivity
+• Decrease in body fat and improved insulin sensitivity

-• Improved hormonal levels (e.g. increase in testosterone in men or postmenopausal women)
+• Improved hormonal levels (testosterone increase in men/postmenopausal women)

 • Enhanced cognition in overweight and obese women

 Zinc is a critical micronutrient involved in growth, immunity, wound healing, and antioxidant defence.
-However, not all forms of zinc are equally bioavailable.
-Binding zinc to the amino acid methionine creates a chelate that is better absorbed and retained in tissues, helping to maintain biological processes.
+Not all zinc forms are equally bioavailable.

-A minimum supplemental dose of 7 mg elemental zinc (as zinc methionine) per day is sufficient to meet the EU NRV (100%), contributing to daily immune defence and biological processes in healthy adults.
+A minimum supplemental dose of 7 mg elemental zinc (as zinc methionine) per day is sufficient to meet the EU NRV (100%), contributing to daily immune defence and biological processes.

 Clinical Dose